percona/percona-postgresql-operator/source/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.0.0.rst

 **Percona announces the general availability of Percona Distribution for PostgreSQL Operator 1.0.0.**

 The Percona Distribution for PostgreSQL Operator automates the lifecycle, simplifies deploying and managing open source PostgreSQL clusters on Kubernetes.
-Percona Distribution for PostgreSQL Operator is based on `Postgres Operator <https://crunchydata.github.io/postgres-operator/latest/>`_ developed by Crunchy Data.

 The Operator follows best practices for configuration and setup of the `Percona Distribution for PostgreSQL <https://www.percona.com/doc/postgresql/LATEST/index.html>`_.
 The Operator provides a consistent way to package, deploy, manage, and perform a backup and a restore for a Kubernetes application.
 Operators deliver automation advantages in cloud-native applications.